-Her feature documentary Llyn Foulkes One Man Band, about the LA painter rediscovered at age 77 by the international art world, premiered in competition at LA Film Festival, had an Oscar qualifying run in 25 cities in the US and abroad, and is available on Amazon, iTunes and Netflix.
+Prior work includes adapting and directing Jeremy Fink and the Meaning of Life, starring Mira Sorvino, Michael Urie and Joe Pantoliano.
+Her feature documentary Llyn Foulkes One Man Band, about the forgotten LA painter, premiered in competition at LA Film Festival, had an Oscar qualifying run in 25 cities in the US and abroad, and is available on Amazon, iTunes and Netflix.
 “A joy to watch," The Hollywood Reporter.
 “Undeniably fascinating,” Variety.

 She wrote and directed the award-winning feature Shelf Life, called "a whip smart film that taps into a fresh source for American comedy” by Variety and introducing Betsy Brandt (Breaking Bad).
 Halpern's